RADICLDefense/full-stack-web-coding-exercise/README.md

 This exercise tests your ability to adapt existing code and build new features - a realistic representation of our daily work.

+## ⚠️ IMPORTANT: Keep This Documentation Updated

+**If you modify anything about the setup process, YOU MUST update this README immediately:**

+- ✅ Added new SQL scripts?
+Document them in the database section
+- ✅ Installed new npm packages or Go modules?
+Update the prerequisites and setup steps
+- ✅ Changed environment variables?
+Update the configuration section
+- ✅ Added new services or changed ports?
+Update the architecture and quick start sections
+- ✅ Modified database schema?
+Document the changes
+- ✅ Changed build commands?
+Update the development and production build sections

+**We will be running your application locally.** Outdated or incorrect setup instructions will significantly impact your evaluation.
+Test your instructions by cloning your repo in a fresh directory and following them exactly.

 ## Architecture

 ```